The-Migus-Group/authentication-panel/oidc-authentication.md

 # Resource Access

-Ephemeral clients MUST use DPoP-bound Access Tokens.

 ## DPoP Validation

-If a `cnf` claim is present in the Access Token, then it must a DPoP Proof must be present and validated using the methods outlined in the
+If a `cnf` claim is present in the Access Token, then a DPoP Proof MUST be present and validated using the methods outlined in the
 [DPoP Internet-Draft](https://tools.ietf.org/html/draft-fett-oauth-dpop-04#section-4.2).

 As defined, this includes ensuring that the DPoP Proof has not expired, and both the URL and the